Lee’s Summit, MO Divorce Lawyers in Jackson County

 - Lees Summit Missouri Family Lawyers: We can help with your family law needs in the Kansas City Area in and around Lee’s Summit.

 We understand that going through a divorce will be one of the most difficult times in your life.
 That’s why our divorce attorneys in Jackson County are here to help and fight for you no matter whether your case is contested or uncontested.
 We can also help if your case must be resolved at a trial or can be resolved through mediation or collaborative law.

 Our Lee’s Summit, Missouri Divorce Lawyers in Jackson County

-Divorce Attorney Kelly Davidzuk is a Partner at Stange Law Firm, PC over the West Region of the firm.
-Kelly is licensed to practice law in Missouri and Kansas and has years of family law experience.
-She received her J.D. from Appalachian School of Law.
-Among other awards, Kelly is Lead Counsel Rated for Family Law.
-Kelly has also presented on various family law topics through the National Business Institute.
+Divorce Attorney Kelly Davidzuk is the Managing Partner at Stange Law Firm, PC.
+Kelly is licensed to practice law in Missouri, Kansas, and Oklahoma and has years of family law experience.
+She received her J.D. from the Appalachian School of Law.
+Among other awards, Kelly is Lead Counsel Rated for Family Law and has been named a Rising Stars Honoree since 2020.

 You can also find out more information about Lee’s Summit here:

 - Map to Lee’s Summit, MO: Click this link for Google Map directions to Lee’s Summit, Missouri in Jackson County.